 However, you may want to consider more frequent duct cleanings or schedule one sooner rather than later in the following circumstances:

 If you live in Santa Clara County or San Mateo County, you can rely on our licensed technicians to keep your air ducts in peak shape.
-Trio Heating & Air provides high-quality duct cleaning and other indoor air quality services using the latest tools and technology.
+TRIO Heating, Air & Plumbing provides high-quality duct cleaning and other indoor air quality services using the latest tools and technology.
 We also install whole-home air purification systems.
 Contact us today to learn more or request an appointment.

 Like many people, you probably don’t think of air duct sealing and the hazards it can avoid when scheduling HVAC maintenance.
 Properly sealed ducts ensure your heating and cooling system works properly and increases efficiency.
 Duct sealing also has safety implications.
 Several hazards can be encountered if you have leaky ducts.
 As The Greater San Francisco Bay Area’s leading air sealing specialists, we’ll explain the top safety concerns of poorly sealed ducts.